-Most Reliable Midsize TrucksTwo midsize pickup trucks earn the distinction of being the most reliable pickup trucks in their class:
+Most Reliable Midsize TrucksThree midsize pickup trucks earn the distinction of being the most reliable pickup trucks in their class:

 Honda RidgelineiSeeCars Reliability Score: 8.2

 Long known for its reliability, Honda’s lone pickup truck provides the longevity that its cars and SUVs are renowned for.
 And with its unibody design, the truck drives and handles with the comfort of an SUV while providing more fuel efficiency than the standard body-on-frame pickup.
 Although it doesn’t tow or haul as much as its body-on-frame competitors, it surpasses its rivals in passenger space and comfort.
-The Ridgeline’s V6 engine gets 19 mpg city and 26 mpg highway, which is above average for the pickup truck class.
+It also has the first-of-its-kind dual-action tailgate, which can be lowered like a standard tailgate or opened like a door for easy loading.
+The Ridgeline’s V6 engine gets 19 mpg city and 26 mpg highway, which is above average fuel economy for the pickup truck class.